shlomi-code/windows-recycle-bin-analyzer/README.md

 ### Common Issues

 1. **"Recycle Bin not found"**: Ensure you're running on Windows and have appropriate permissions
-2. **"No deleted files found"**: The Recycle Bin may be empty or files may be in different locations
+2. **"No deleted files found"**: The Recycle Bin may be empty or files may be in different SID folders
 3. **Permission errors**: Run the script with appropriate user privileges
 4. **Content reading errors**: Some files may be corrupted or inaccessible
+5. **Empty SID folders**: Some folders may be from deleted users or system accounts

 ### Getting Help